-Find out what type of learner you are: when and how long can you focus best?
+Regardless of which method or combination of methods you use, find out what type of learner you are: when and for how long can you focus best?
 Do you learn better with pictures or through listening?
 Do you enjoy learning in a group or do you prefer learning alone?

-Discover what’s best for you, in order to arrive at the the optimal combination of learning tools.
-Are you learning French with Babbel because you regularly go to France on holiday and want to become more confident speaking the language?
+Discover what’s best for you and mix it up with a little of this and a little of that.
+Are you learning French with Babbel because you regularly go to France on holiday?
 If so, you can speak French with someone before you leave for your next trip, perhaps with a private tutor who can tailor the lessons to suit your needs.
 If you want to save money, a tandem partner is a free and effective option to whip your communication skills into shape.

-Your language skills will improve most quickly if you’re immersed in it as much as possible.
-Of course, we’re not suggesting that everyone attend a language school abroad.
-But it is absolutely true that immersing yourself in that environment helps you progress quickest.
-Unfortunately, few of us have that kind of free time, nor is it financially feasible for everyone.
-Nevertheless there are ways to immerse yourself in a language without leaving the comfort of your sofa or budgeting extra time.
+Your language skills will improve most quickly if you’re immersed in the language as much as possible.
+Of course, we’re not suggesting that everyone attend a language school abroad, but there are ways to immerse yourself in learning without leaving the comfort of your sofa or budgeting extra time.
 Do you like to unwind in the evening by watching a TV series?
-Then find a series in your language of choice and watch it with the subtitles turned on, in that language.
-It’s a fun way to learn without sacrificing your you-time, training your listening comprehension skills.
-With this kind of immersion, not only do you internalise the language intonation, but you also become familiar with the peculiarities of it that don’t pop up in a textbook.
-You’ll learn a lot about the country’s culture, as well.
-The same applies to books, podcasts, radio programmes and newspaper articles in a foreign language.
+Then find a series in your language of choice and watch it with the subtitles turned on in that language.
+The same applies to books, podcasts, radio programs and newspaper articles.

-But begin slow and steady.
+But remember to start small and simple.
 If you like to read and you’ve just started learning Russian, it’s probably best to hold off on tackling War and Peace.
-Start with newspaper headlines, maybe.
+Start with newspaper headlines instead.
 Think about what aspects of language learning you can easily integrate into your free time.
-You’ll quickly see how motivating it is and how quickly you can progress!

-Keep in mind that the language experts at Babbel do the same!
-In addition to using the app, we also attend instructed courses, travel a lot, watch original-language movies or listen to music in the languages we’re learning.
-And during our multilingual karaoke evenings we even sing in different foreign languages.
-This is tremendous fun for us–if admittedly less so for those listening!
-For those of us who are not big karaoke fans, we often find native speakers in Berlin with whom we can regularly practise.
-As in all things, the adage “Practice makes perfect!” applies to language learning.
+Keep in mind that the language experts at Babbel do the same.
+In addition to using the app, we also attend instructed courses, travel, watch original-language movies or listen to music in our target language.
+Occasionally we even throw together multilingual karaoke evenings where we try to sing in different foreign languages.
+It’s tremendously fun to stay engaged in the learning process — if admittedly less so for those listening.